GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-02_colours.md

 <img src="{{ site.baseurl }}/assets/images/rmd_images/e11-02/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

 Nice!
-One evenly distrbuted greyscale without any changes in lightness along the palette.
+One evenly distributed greyscale without any changes in lightness along the palette.
 So this is truely a perceptually uniform colour palette where only the hue changes.

 One obvious problem with this colour palette is that when printed in greyscale, all values will look exactly the same...
-To adress this, we can modify our clrs_hcl definition slightly by also varying the lightness (or better luminence) along the same length n along which we change the hue.
+To address this, we can modify our clrs_hcl definition slightly by also varying the lightness (or better luminence) along the same length n along which we change the hue.

 ```r